google/zetasql/docs/data-types.md

 </code>
 </td>
 <td>An array of arrays of 64-bit integers.
 Notice that there is a struct between
-the two arrays because arrays cannot hold other arrays directly.</td>
+the two arrays because arrays can't hold other arrays directly.</td>
 </tr>
 <tbody>
 </table>